Home

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26

-College students walk out of schools in protest of gun violence
+Students stroll out of schools in protest of gun violence

 2022-05-27 07:32:17

-#College students #stroll #faculties #protest #gun #violence
+#Students #stroll #schools #protest #gun #violence

-Emma Janoff, an eleventh grader at Schreiber and a member of 'College students Demand Motion', a national group towards gun violence, says she obtained lively on gun control policy and college safety following the 2018 Parkland Excessive School shooting.
+Emma Janoff, an 11th grader at Schreiber and a member of 'Students Demand Action', a national organization towards gun violence, says she got active on gun management policy and school security following the 2018 Parkland Excessive College shooting.

-Mandi Wright/Detroit Free Press-USA Today Network
+Mandi Wright/Detroit Free Press-USA Today Community

-The 17 year-old says her school's administration was in support of the walkout and she hopes the over 200 deliberate demonstrations across the country send a transparent message that college students are a "united front."
+The 17 year-old says her school's administration was in support of the walkout and she hopes the over 200 deliberate demonstrations across the nation send a transparent message that college students are a "united front."

 Quelle: abcnews.go.com